content-left-bg.png

 Review of principal’s decision: Remaining allocation or additional one or two semesters

-2. Regional directors review the principal’s decision (using the material that led to the principal’s decision and any other material considered relevant) within 40 school days of receiving the submission, and either
+• Regional directors review the principal’s decision (using the material that led to the principal’s decision and any other material considered relevant), including whether human rights were engaged by the principal's decision and if they were properly considered, within 40 school days of receiving the submission.

 • confirm the principal’s decision, or